⚠️ These settings for mail accounts are only valid for Cloud servers with Linux operating system versions Debian 10 or higher. ⚠️

 The settings menu will open.
 Click on "Add account":

-Then the email setup wizard will start.
-In order to set up an account with our own domain, we must click on "Other service":
+The e-mail configuration wizard will then start.
+In order to configure an account with our own domain, we must click on "Other service":

-We introduce the corresponding email account and click on "Manual configuration":
+Enter the corresponding e-mail account and click on "Manual configuration":

 *For our example, we are going to configure the account in IMAP:

-Now we must enter the password for our email account.
+Now we must enter the password of our e-mail account.
 Once entered, click on "Next":

-Once verified and corrected, click on "Next":
+Once checked and corrected, click on "Next":

-At the moment in which the alert comes out, click on "Advanced settings":
+When the alert pops up, click on "Advanced settings":

 A certificate information message will appear.
-We must scroll to the end of the message to click "Continue anyway":
+We will have to scroll to the end of the message to click "Continue anyway":.

-At this time, the manager will allow us to continue with the configuration, proceeding with the outgoing server settings.
-We make sure that the outgoing mail server configuration is correct and click on "Next":
+At this point, the manager will allow us to continue with the configuration, proceeding with the outgoing server settings.
+Make sure that the outgoing mail server settings are correct and click on "Next":

-We are going to leave the predefined selections:
+*We will leave the default selections: